As an Oregon landlord, understanding the Fair Housing Act is critical when operating an ethical and successful property renting business.

 Provide All the Required Facilities

 Be mindful of any special amenities that may be necessary for particular renters.
 Depending on their disability, some renters may need specific services or facilities like wheelchair ramps or special paths.
-Make sure these services are available and accessible to all people.
+Make sure these services are available and accessible to all persons.

 Set Clear Rules